 Treatment for infrequent sleep terrors isn't usually necessary.

 - Medication.
 Medication is rarely used to treat sleep terrors, particularly for children.
-If necessary, however, use of benzodiazepines may be effective.
+If necessary, however, use of benzodiazepines or certain antidepressants may be effective.